 Weston meters all use a Selenium cell (with two exceptions).

 It is photovoltaic, generating a voltage when struck by light.
 This operates the meter needle.
 This type of meter was eventually superseded by the photo resistive Cadmium Sulphide (CdS) meter which could detect lower light levels.

 An early 3 range illumination meter using two cells in a bakelite probe.
 The meter housing is crackle finish metal in an oak wooden case.
 This model is characterised by having the meter scale in the 6 o'clock orientation, rather than the conventional 12 o'clock position.

 This simple design of luminance meter was made in huge numbers In Newark U.S.A. and early models in Surrey, England.
-Several types, with cell diffusers and differing ranges, were made under the Weston name and for several other major electrical companies.
+Several types, with varying minor specifications, were made under the Weston name and for several other electrical companies.